 If your company already has a data warehouse in place, adopting a bimodal BI strategy will bridge the gap between the two solution designs.
 The integrity of data will be maintained and the agility of a modern system will come into play.
 Bimodal also allows for a certain amount of self-sufficiency from the data warehouse system that typically involves handholding from IT.

 A bimodal BI strategy should not only facilitate traditional business operation—the classic data warehouse—but also discovery and innovation.
-To do this, a tool such as TARGIT’s Data Discovery module is needed on top of the traditional business intelligence platform, as I mentioned above.
+To do this, a tool such as TARGIT’s Data Discovery module is needed on top of the traditional BI platform, as I mentioned above.

 This add-on tool makes it possible to pull in that external data and combine it with data already in the data warehouse.
 This allows for data prototyping and experimentation outside of the data warehouse with the speed and flexibility of an in-memory solution.
 It removes IT from the process of new data incorporation and puts complex and external data exploration into the hands of everyday business users.